10-4 or COPY THAT

 Table of Contents:

-TEST RESULTS Table of programs tested.
+- TEST RESULTS Table of programs tested.

-Suite stuff Suites don't do it all.
+- Suite stuff Suites don't do it all.

-Identify Evidence for the forensic copy.
+- Identify Evidence for the forensic copy.

-Forensic File Copying to install or not to install the copy program.
+- Forensic File Copying to install or not to install the copy program.

-Last Access Date Discussion why set it to ON.
+- Last Access Date Discussion why set it to ON.

-Cloud Storage and Evidence whats in the clouds?
+- Cloud Storage and Evidence whats in the clouds?

 Preliminary case information which determines why I chose the items to test.

-First is you have a situation where you can seize the entire computer, or make a full bit image of the drive then some of these test requirements will be easily met using a suite.
+First case: You have a situation where you can seize the entire computer, or make a full bit image of the drive then some of these test requirements will be easily met using a suite.
 See Suite stuff below.
 However, there are situations which will be a little more restrictive, and which will cause you (or rather your software) to be more restrictive in what and how you process the evidence.
 That situation will be explained here, and again below, just so you get the idea behind the topics I chose to perform the tests around.
-I think (I know thinking is bad), that testing software under these more restrictive scenarios will show that the software can not only perform in a more restrictive environment, but also in one in which you have conplete control.
+I think (I know thinking is bad), that testing software under these more restrictive scenarios will show that the software can not only perform in a more restrictive environment, but also in one in which you have complete control.

 Today, Sept.
 12, 2023, I just had another discussion with an investigator that brought up another situation which should be considered.
 It is the situation where you have your work data on a seperate drive, maybe a USB, or work drive, and then you want to copy that terabyte(s) of data to a final resting place.
 The copy process may go slow, have copy errors due to USB problems, etc etc. So just in normal day to day evidence process and manipulation you may need a good reliable evidentiary copy program.
 So make sure your copy software under normal work conditions performs correctly and reliably.